1-25 of 41

 Disaster Response Services

-Offers a disaster program that consists of several basic services.
-These services address many of the typical needs of a disaster survivor.
-Salvation Army disaster relief is also flexible according to the magnitude of the disaster.
+While every disaster is unique and creates its own special needs, the disaster program consists of several basic services.
+While these services address many of the typical needs of a disaster survivor, Salvation Army disaster relief is flexible.
+Services are adapted to the specific needs of individuals and communities and scalable according to the magnitude of the disaster.

 Provides emergency assistance to people who experience natural or man-made disasters.
 Can provide emergency food, clothing, shelter, medical needs, and mental health.